 First and foremost, what is a coffee bean?
 It's a question that has perplexed many a coffee lover.
 Simply put, a coffee bean is the seed of the Coffea plant's fruit.
-The fruit, often called a coffee cherry, contains two beans nestled cozily within.
+The fruit, often called a coffee cherry, contains two beans nestled cosily within.
 Sometimes, you may come across a single, rounded bean known as a peaberry.
 These beans are then harvested, processed, roasted, ground, and brewed to create that delicious liquid gold we can't live without.

-Before roasting, coffee beans are green in color and have a grassy aroma.
+Before roasting, coffee beans are green in colour and have a grassy aroma.
 The roasting process transforms these humble seeds into the familiar brown beans, releasing a myriad of flavours and aromas.
 Coffee beans contain various compounds, including caffeine, oils, acids, and sugars, that contribute to their unique taste profiles.
 Factors such as roast level, grind size, and brewing method can all influence the final taste of your coffee.

 Where do coffee beans come from?

 Coffee beans are grown in over 70 countries around the world, primarily in the lush, tropical regions along the equator.
 These areas, known as the "Bean Belt," span from Central and South America to Africa and Asia.
 The Coffee plant thrives in these regions due to their ideal combination of temperature, rainfall, and altitude.

 Each region boasts its unique flavour profiles, shaped by the climate, soil, and altitude.
 For instance, coffee beans from Central and South America often exhibit bright acidity, medium body, and flavours ranging from fruity to chocolatey.
 African coffees, on the other hand, are known for their complex, fruity, and sometimes floral notes.
 Asian coffees tend to have a heavier body, lower acidity, and earthy or spicy flavours.